-Daugreport & Brian apac
+Daigreport & Brian apac

-Daigrepont & Brian, APAC Baton Rouge, LA November 19, 2024
+Daigrepont & Brian, APAC Baton Rouge, LA December 13, 2024

-ST. LANDRY CHARTER SCHOOL SCHEDULE OF FINDINGS AND QUESTIONED COSTS FOR THE YEAR ENDED JUNE 30, 2024
+NEW HARMONY HIGH INSTITUTE d/b/a NEW HARMONY HIGH SCHOOL SCHEDULE OF FINDINGS AND QUESTIONED COSTS FOR THE YEAR ENDED JUNE 30, 2024

-We have audited the financial statements of St. Landry Primary School, Inc. dba St. Landry Charter School as of June 30, 2024, and for the year then ended, and have issued our report thereon dated November 19, 2024.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States and the provisions of the Uniform Guidance.
-Our audit of the financial statements as of June 30, 2024 resulted in an unmodified opinion.
+We have audited the financial statements of New Harmony High Institute (a non-profit organization), d/b/a New Harmony High School as of June 30, 2024 and for the year ended, and have issued our report thereon dated December 13, 2024.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.